Frequently Asked Questions

 The CIEP booklet "Proofreading or editing?
 A quick guide to using editorial professionals" will help you answer these questions.

-The editors in the FAME directory all have different backgrounds and skills.
+The editors in the FaME directory all have different backgrounds and skills.
 Have a look at their profiles to see which are most likely to work well with your needs.

-FAME is run by a group of CIEP members and you have to be a CIEP member to join.
+FaME is run by a group of CIEP members and you have to be a CIEP member to join.
 If you'd like to be involved, please send a private message to Eleanor Bolton on the CIEP forum.